Sirsasana (The Headstand Pose)

 STEP 9—Stay calm and breathe normally.
 Feel the extension of the spinal cord and the stretching of the gluteus and leg muscles.

-STEP 10—After bending the knees, Start stepping down, contracting them towards the chest.
+STEP 10—After bending your knees, start stepping down and contracting them towards your chest.
 Finally, place them on the floor and drop your head, arms, and shoulders on the ground.

 sirsasana